-Manchego is Spain's most recognized cheese and one of the few sheep's milk cheeses widely available in US grocery stores.
-It comes from the semi-hard European cheese tradition and carries DO (Denominacion de Origen) protection that ties it permanently to the La Mancha plateau.
-The Spanish regional cheese guide maps the La Mancha plateau and all other Spanish DO cheese zones.
+Among semi-hard European cheeses, Manchego is Spain's most recognized sheep's milk wheel and one of the few widely available in US grocery stores.
+It carries DO protection that ties it permanently to the La Mancha plateau.

 Four aging stages transform Manchego from a mild, milky fresh cheese into a sharp, crystalline block.
 Each stage functions as a different cheese in the kitchen, and buying the wrong age for your purpose wastes money or flavor.